PRISMS. U37126, a very blue, ISM-naked starburst at z=10.255 with nearly 100% Lyman continuum escape fraction: Results

 Another key spectral diagnostic is the strength of the Balmer break, which is sensitive to the age of the stellar population and to the relative contribution of nebular emission.
 For consistency and to facilitate a direct comparison with the stellar population models discussed next in Section~\ref{predictions}, we estimate the Balmer break strength of U37126 from the NIRSpec spectrum as the flux density ratio (in $F_{\nu}$) between $\lambda_{\rm rest} = 4200$\,\AA\ and $\lambda_{\rm rest} = 3400$\,\AA, measured within spectral windows of width $\Delta\lambda_{\rm rest} = 400$\,\AA.
 We find a ratio of $F_{\nu}^{4200\AA}/F_{\nu}^{3400\AA} = 0.86 \pm 0.21$.
 For comparison, using the observed NIRCam photometry in the F356W and F444W filters, which sample the emission shortward and longward of the Balmer break, respectively, we derive a consistent flux density ratio of $F_{\nu}^{\rm F444W}/F_{\nu}^{\rm F356W} = 0.88 \pm 0.08$.
 As discussed further in Section~\ref{predictions}, the inferred Balmer break strength rules out single-burst stellar populations older than $\gtrsim 6$\,Myr, as well as continuous star formation histories with ages $\gtrsim 16$\,Myr.

 Finally, we analyze the MIRI/LRS spectrum.
-At the redshift of U37126 ($z=10.255$), the H$\beta$, [O\,{\sc iii}]\,$\lambda\lambda$\,4960,5008, and H$\alpha$ emission lines are expected at $\lambda_{\rm obs}=5.47\,\mu$m, $5.64\,\mu$m, and $7.39\,\mu$m, respectively, yet none of them are significantly detected (Fig.~\ref{fig_spectrum}).\footnote{The reduced NIRSpec spectrum (v4) from the Dawn JWST Archive extends up to $\lambda_{\rm obs} \simeq 5.5\,\mu$m, but H$\beta$ is also not detected.} We estimate their flux upper limits by measuring the root mean square (rms) of the spectrum within a rest-frame window of $\Delta\lambda=300$\,\AA\ centered on the expected position of each line (yellow regions in Figure~\ref{fig_spectrum}), and adopt the MIRI/LRS instrumental resolutions of $R\simeq 49$ and $R\simeq 89$ for [O\,{\sc iii}] and H$\alpha$, respectively \citep{Kendrew2015PASP..127..623K}.
-The [O\,{\sc iii}] doublet is expected to be unresolved, and we consider an intrinsic [O\,{\sc iii}] 5008/4960 ratio of 2.98 \citep{Osterbrock+Ferland+06}.
+At the redshift of U37126 ($z=10.255$), the H$\beta$, [O\,{\sc iii}]\,$\lambda\lambda$\,4960,5008, and H$\alpha$ emission lines are expected at $\lambda_{\rm obs}=5.47\,\mu$m, $5.64\,\mu$m, and $7.39\,\mu$m, respectively, yet none of them are significantly detected (Fig.~\ref{fig_spectrum}).\footnote{The reduced NIRSpec spectrum (v4) from the Dawn JWST Archive extends up to $\lambda_{\rm obs} \simeq 5.5\,\mu$m, but H$\beta$ is also not detected.} We estimate their flux upper limits by measuring the root mean square (rms) of the spectrum within a rest-frame window of $\Delta\lambda=300$\,\AA\ centered on the expected position of each line (yellow regions in Figure~\ref{fig_spectrum}), and adopt the MIRI/LRS instrumental resolutions of $R\simeq 49$ and $R\simeq 89$ for [O\,{\sc iii}] and H$\alpha$, respectively \citep{Kendrew2015PASP..127..623K}, i.e., assuming that the emission lines are unresolved.
+We also consider an intrinsic [O\,{\sc iii}] 5008/4960 ratio of 2.98 \citep{Osterbrock+Ferland+06}.